vdavd/bac-visualization/README.md

 - Users can log out from the application
 - Users can create rooms
 - Users can join rooms using the room name
-- Users can view rooms that they ave joined.
-The rooms contain a list of their members
+- Users can view rooms that they have joined.
+The rooms display a plot that shows the bac curves of all room members
 - Users can input information about their age, sex, weight and height on the profile page (these are used for bac calculations)
 - Users can view their individual estimated bac curve

   ## How to test the application locally